JohnSnowLabs/spark-nlp/docs/en/ocr_pipeline_components.md

 ### TextToPdf

 `TextToPdf` renders ocr results to PDF document as text layout.
-Each symbol will render to same position with same font size as in original image or PDF.
+Each symbol will render to the same position with the same font size as in original image or PDF.
 If dataframe contains few records for same origin path, it groups image by origin column and create multipage PDF document.